This post explores the intuition behind the polyphase channelizer. All of the plots are interactive.

 To focus on the outputs of the filter bank, the following plot replicates the one above, except only the outputs are shown for clarity.

-It should now be evident that the contributions from ch1, ch2, and ch3 cancel due to being out of phase, leaving only the contribution from ch0.
+It is now evident that the contributions from ch1, ch2, and ch3 cancel due to being out of phase, leaving only the contribution from ch0.

 Extraction of Other Channels